 Alcohol and anxiety can become interlinked.
-When suffering from anxiety may drink alcohol to feel relaxed and forget their worries.
-However, these effects can be short-lived and people often discover over time that alcohol actually contributes to or worsens the anxiety they are trying to suppress.
+When suffering from anxiety, a person may drink alcohol to feel relaxed and forget their worries.
+However, these effects can be short-lived and people often find that over time, alcohol actually contributes to or worsens the anxiety they have been trying to suppress.

-Dr Wayne Kampers, consultant psychiatrist at Priory Hospital Roehampton, has looked at the effects that alcohol can have on a person with anxiety.
-He has also outlined the treatment and support options that are available to someone who has anxiety and believes that they have a drinking problem or an alcohol addiction.
+Dr Wayne Kampers, consultant psychiatrist at Priory Hospital Roehampton, has outlined the short and long-term effects of alcohol on anxiety.
+He has also looked at the treatment and support options that are available to someone who has anxiety and believes that they have a drinking problem or an alcohol addiction.

 Alcohol and anxiety - can drinking alcohol contribute to or worsen anxiety?

 When it comes to alcohol and anxiety, alcohol may initially reduce your fears, lower your stress levels and take your mind off any troubles.
 However, drinking alcohol, especially heavily and over a long period of time, can increase your anxiety and worsen any other mental health conditions by reducing your levels of serotonin and other brain chemicals, which are already low in anxious and depressed people.

 If you have been drinking alcohol - particularly in excess – this can lead to increased anxiety the next day.

 Can anxiety lead to people drinking alcohol or abusing alcohol?

-While we are culturally conditioned to have a drink to ‘calm our nerves’ or cope with social interactions, it can end up being a viscous cycle where alcohol and anxiety become interlinked.
+While we are culturally conditioned to have a drink to ‘calm our nerves’ or cope with social interactions, it can end up being a vicious cycle where alcohol and anxiety become interlinked.
 Drinking initially decreases anxiety but then increases hangover anxiety and depression the next day.

 People who suffer with social anxiety may find that the only way they are able to cope in social situations is to drink alcohol.
 This may develop into alcohol abuse, particularly if they have to socialise often, say as part of their work, or if their tolerance to alcohol increases meaning they need larger amounts to reduce their anxiety.